-This section does not apply to second charge mortgage contracts made before 31 Oct 2004 fall into the following categories:
+This section does not apply to second charge regulated mortgage contracts.

-(i) Classifying the 'back book'Loans
+(i) Classifying the 'back book'

 Many loans made before 31 October 2004 became regulated as regulated mortgage contracts on 21 March 2016 or, depending on the nature of the loan and the applicable transitional provisions, on a date no later than 21 March 2017; these loans should be treated as regulated mortgage contracts in the MLAR accordingly.
-Loans made before 31 October 2004 which continue not to be regulated as mortgage contracts fall in to the following categories:
+Loans made before 31 October 2004 which continue not to be regulated as regulated mortgage contracts fall into the following categories:

-- residential loans to individuals (see Introduction, section 4(ii)) which, for the purposes of the MLAR, should be classified as non-regulated (eg as at A3.3, and -D1.2 etc) - other secured loans (see Introduction, section 4(iii)) and shown for example at A3.4, D1.3 etc - other loans [see Guidance for A3.5]
+- residential loans to individuals (see Introduction, section 4(ii)) which, for the purposes of the MLAR, should be classified as non-regulated ((see Introduction, section 4(ii)) and e.g. as at A3.3, and D1.2 etc.) - other secured loans (see Introduction, section 4(iii)) and shown for example at A3.4, D1.3 etc.) - other loans { (see Guidance for A3.5})

 The approach to classification for pre-31 Oct 2004 loans will, of necessity, need to be a pragmatic one.
-We do not for example envisage the need to look at individual paper loan files.
-Rather, we expect that athe firm will to apply its knowledge of its various loan books, products & and their characteristics, to come up with some realistic allocation rules.
-This will then enables the firm to apply some automatic process to its computerised loan records, and thereby classify individual loans into each of the relevant categories used in the MLAR.
+We do not, for example, envisage the need to look at individual paper loan files.
+Rather, we expect that a firm the firm will to apply its knowledge of its various loan books, products & and their characteristics, to come up with some realistic allocation rules.
+This will then enables the firm firm to apply some automatic process to its computerised loan records, and thereby classify individual loans into each of the relevant categories used in the MLAR MLAR.
 Such a process may not be perfect, and it may result in a few loans being wrongly allocated, but it will be sufficient for the purpose.
-In many cases, there will be further transactions in relation to this type of loan in the period immediately following 31 October 2004, and this event will provide an opportunity for the loan classification to be re-assessed, and if necessary, revised.
+In many cases, there will be further transactions in relation to this type of loan in the period immediately following 31 October 2004, and this event will provide an opportunity for the loan classification to be reassessed, and if necessary, revised.